 I came home and curled up in my bed.
 I vomited.
-My mom smiled at me with compassion and love.
-I told her I was sick.
+My mom gazed down at me with compassion as I told her I was sick.
 She put her hand on my forehead.
 No fever.
-She brought me a towel, and helped me change my clothes, and she climbed onto the bed to pull the corners of the clean sheets around the mattress..
+She brought me a towel, and helped me change my clothes, and she climbed onto the bed to pull the corners of the clean sheets around the mattress.

 I felt her love as she cared for me.
 The sunlight streamed through the curtains she had made herself, as I stared up at the faces in the wood grain of the bunk bed that I shared with my sister.
 Part of me wished I could tell her what happened.
 But I was too scared.
 She will be ashamed of me.
 Everyone will be ashamed of me if they know.
-And then he will hurt me.
-Maybe he will hurt them, too.
+And then he will hurt me again.

 I believed it was better this way.
 It was safer to curl up silently, and have my mom pat my shoulder and tell me that she needed to go cook dinner, but that I could call her if I needed her.

 I need you, Mom.
 I need you, I wanted to scream.
 But I had no voice.